leonbreukelman/smactory/README.md

 1. Create a new branch from main.
 2. Follow the AI-Native Development Lifecycle (Section 2) to implement your feature.
-3. Ensure all local checks pass: pytest, ruff check ., mypy ..
+3. Ensure all local checks pass: pytest, ruff check ., mypy . (with 90% coverage).
 4. Open a pull request against the main branch.
 5. Ensure the CI pipeline passes.
 6. Request a review from the project maintainers.